-Many of today’s new home buyers are Millennials – the generation born in the 80s and 90s – who are now getting married, starting families, and stepping into the real estate arena for the very first time.
-This is the same generation that grew up in a boom, followed by a bust and an insane decade of home-price escalation, wide scale under-financing, and subprime lending.
+Many of today’s first-time homebuyers are millennials — the generation born in the ’80s and ’90s.
+They are getting married, starting families, and stepping into the real estate arena for the first time.
+This generation grew up in a real estate boom, followed by a bust and an insane decade of home-price escalation, wide-scale underfinancing, and subprime lending.

-- No more creative financing: buy properties with traditional 30- or 15-year fixed loans – and know what your mortgage payment will be each month for the entire mortgage term.
+- Avoid “creative financing”: buy properties with a traditional 15- or 30-year loan.
+Sleep soundly knowing your mortgage payment will be the same each month for the entire mortgage term.

-- Always put 20% down.
+- Always put down 20% of the purchase price.